 and sporting events.
 You may not ride the bus when suspended from the

 bus for any reason.

 Once students arrive on campus, cell phones need to be off andinthe students' backpacks until school gets out at 3:30.
+Cell phones must be turned off and put away during the school day.
 The

 student may pick up the cell phone after school on the first offense.
 Upon the second offense, the phone will be held in the office for two days, after which a parent must pick it up.
 With each offense that follows, the number of days the phone